circleci/circleci-docs/jekyll/_cci2/language-javascript.md

 {% endraw %}
 ---

 Success!
 You just set up CircleCI 2.0 for a NodeJS app.
-Check out our project’s [Jobs page](https://circleci.com/gh/CircleCI-Public/circleci-demo-javascript-express){:rel="nofollow"} to see how this looks when building on CircleCI.
+Check out our project’s [Job page](https://circleci.com/gh/CircleCI-Public/circleci-demo-javascript-express){:rel="nofollow"} to see how this looks when building on CircleCI.

 ## Deploy